lisiki-jp/okinawa_gametheory/README.md

 The military has a **duty to prepare for the worst.**
 And the worst is "the Okinawa independence" and independent Okinawa switches sides to China.

 This is why. **It's their duty to weaken Okinawa**.
-Or at least that's what they think.
+Or at least that's what they likely thought.

 **If the world consisted only of Japan.
 The dependent Okinawa plan is perfect.**
 But the world is not only Japan.
 And we have a **non-democratic China now richer than Japan**.